Chambelain History, Family Crest & Coats of Arms

 Chambelain Spelling Variations

-local dialects and by the influence of other languages during the early development of the French language.
+The many different spellings of French surnames can be partially explained by the use of local dialects and by the influence of other languages during the early development of the French language.
 As a result of these linguistic and cultural influences, the name Chambelain is distinguished by a number of regional variations.
 The many spelling variations of the name include Chamberland, Chambellain, Chamberlan, Chamberlain, Chambellan, Chambellayn, Chambelain, Chamberlayne, Chamberlaine, Chamberllayne, Chamberlayn, Chamberleine, Chamberlane, Chambelan, Chambelane, Chambelaine and many more.

 Early Notables of the Chambelain family (pre 1700)